AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 appliance.
 It achieves 10Gbps IPSEC performance and bypasses the AWS VGW or Azure VPN gateway for exchanging routes with on-prem, thus overcoming both the performance limit and route limit by these native services.
 Follow the instruction in this link to complete Step 3.

-3.3 AWS VGW
+3.3 AWS VGW (VPN Gateway)
 ^^^^^^^^^^^^^^

-The instruction below is for a Transit GW to connect to AWS VGW.
+Aviatrix automates the process of discovering and connecting to AWS VGW.
+The instruction below is for connecting Aviatrix Transit GW to AWS VGW.

 Before executing this step, a VGW must have already been created.